So you’ve finished your most recent race and you’re ready to make the jump from a 10K to half marathon distance. Congratulations!

 Common Mistakes People Make During Their Half Marathon Training

-There are loads of reasons people give up on their dream of getting past the 10K and moving on to the half marathon.
+There are many reasons people give up on their dream of getting past the 10K and moving on to the half marathon.
 If you’re aware of them, you can learn from the mistakes of others and focus on doing it the right way.

-Mistake #1: Taking on Too Much Too Fast
+Mistake #1: Taking on Too Much Too Soon

 Any time you start a new running plan, you’re fueled by your excitement at the prospect of this new journey in your life.
 And that’s great.
-You’ll need to hold onto that dream all the way through…to keep you going.
+You’ll need to hold onto that dream all the way through to keep you motivated.

 Mistake #2: Running Without a Plan